-Are you preparing for a mission’s trip?
+Are you preparing for a medical mission trip?
 Maybe you haven’t signed up yet, but you are thinking about it!
 If so, it’s important to start preparing as soon as your heart feels a tug towards the mission field.
 But how do you prepare?
-We have you covered with three simple things to do before you go on a mission’s trip:
+We have you covered with three simple things to do before you go on a missions trip:

 1. Answer your why.

-Define the reasons you want to go on a mission’s trip.
-If you can’t answer your why and have it be a genuine, God-honoring reason, then spend some more time reflecting on your answer.
-To help you answer your “why,” ask yourself the following questions:
+Define the reasons you want to go on a missions trip.
+If you can’t answer your why with a genuine, God-honoring reason, then spend some more time reflecting on your answer.
+To help you answer your why, ask yourself the following questions:

 2. Gather prayer support.

 Whenever you agree to follow God into a new and uncomfortable situation, you are opening the doors to spiritual warfare.
 Now, it’s important not to let this scare you because you are already victorious.
 You have God on your side and there has not and will not be a time He is defeated.
 However, without being aware of the potential spiritual battles and without calling on God, you alone are left vulnerable.
 One way to be sure you are preparing for battle is to gather people around you who will agree to pray for you before, during, and after your trip!
 Prayer is like an armor of protection around you, and it’s important to wear this armor on the mission field.